dfinity/motoko/design/StableMemory.md

       let v = deserialise(len, 4) in
       mem[0, len + 1] := 0 // clear memory
       Some v

-(* Note we explicitly clear memory used by stable variables so StableMem doesn't need to clear memory when grabbing logical pages from already existing physical ones *).
 ```

+We explicitly clear memory used by stable variables so StableMem
+doesn't need to clear memory when grabbing logical pages from already
+existing physical ones.

-NOTE: We still need to do some work during updgrade and postupgrade, but if stable variables and user-defined pre/post upgrade hooks are
+NOTE: We still need to do some work during updgrade and postupgrade,
+but if stable variables and user-defined pre/post upgrade hooks are
-avoided, then the work is minimal and highly unlikely to exhaust cycle budget.
+avoided, then the work is minimal and highly unlikely to exhaust cycle
+budget.

 REMARK:

-* An actor that no stable variables and allocates no StableMem should requize no physical stable memory
+* An actor that has no stable variables and allocates no StableMem
+  should requize no physical stable memory

-* An actor that only has n > 0 pages of StableMem will (unfortunately) required n+1 pages of
+* An actor that has n > 0 pages of StableMem will (unfortunately)
-  physical memory since we need at least one extra bit to encode the presence or
+  require at least n+1 pages of physical memory since we need at least
-  absence of stable variables.
+  one extra bit to encode the presence or absence of stable variables
+  (there is no other preserved state that could record this bit).